MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 ### <a name="bkmk_sqlbindr"></a> Warning of incompatible version when you connect to an older version of SQL Server R Services from a client by using [!INCLUDE[ssSQLv14_md](../includes/sssqlv14-md.md)]

-When you run R code in a SQL Server 2016 compute context, you might see an error like the following:
+When you run R code in a SQL Server 2016 compute context, you might see the following error:

 > *You are running version 9.0.0 of Microsoft R Client on your computer, which is incompatible with the Microsoft R Server version 8.0.3.
 Download and install a compatible version.*